cognitedata/neat/docs/data-modeling-principles.md

 This follows from the principle of cooperation.
 By having one main data model, it forces the organization to cooperate.
 Once the Enterprise Data Model is in place, it serves as the foundation for cooperation across the organization.
 It also explicitly encodes implicit knowledge, making it clearer and easier to discuss, onboard new employees and partners, and to make decisions.
+The Enterprise Data Model forms a singular language for communication among various business units and subdomains.

-### Each business area can create one or more distributed data models
+### Each business area can create one or more specific data models

 This follows from the principle of cooperation and parsimonious model.
 The development of the Enterprise Data Model will necessarily be a slower process, and it typically will become a larger data model that can be challenging to use for practical applications.
-A Solution Data Model is a distributed data model using a subset of the Enterprise Data Model, which can also be extended with additional concepts that are not part of the Enterprise Data Model.
+A Solution Data Model is a business area / subdomain-specific data model using a subset of the Enterprise Data Model, which can also be extended with additional concepts that are not part of the Enterprise Data Model.
 This allows business areas to move faster and to adapt the data model to their specific needs.
 It is also a typical way to test new concepts before they are integrated into the Enterprise Data Model.
+Also, the solution model will have higher fidelity of details specific for a business unit / subdomain.
+Furthermore, while at the Enterprise data model level all parties need to agree on an enterprise level naming convention, which means a lot of compromises, at the Solution data model level a business unit can use their subdomain-specific naming convention, thus the business unit has more freedom.

 ### Solution Data Models should always be referencing the Enterprise Data Model